uio-bmi/immuneML/docs/source/developer_docs/how_to_add_new_report.rst

             if isinstance(self.dataset, RepertoireDataset):
                 return True
             else:
-                logging.warning("SequenceLengthDistribution: report can be generated only from RepertoireDataset.
+                logging.warning("NewSequenceLengthDistribution: report can be generated only from RepertoireDataset.
 Skipping this report...") return False

         def _generate(self) -> ReportResult: # the function that creates the report